 Regardless if it’s a technical problem with the ship, a navigational blunder, or anything else, the ability to successfully troubleshoot may make the distinction between a good cruise and an expensive error.

 With the many different strategies in place to address technical support difficulties, still, the most guaranteed way to learn is via experience.

 However, there are several fundamental rules that all excellent troubleshooters adhere to.

 They begin by taking a methodical approach, which entails breaking apart the issue into smaller components and tackling each one in turn.

 Second, they make use of all accessible resources, such as manuals, internet databases, and topic specialists.

-The skills to work independently
+The skills to work with little to no supervision

-As a result, developing this skill is essential if you desire to be productive in this profession.
+Thus, developing this skill is essential if you desire to be productive in this profession.